joheredi/typespec/packages/http-client-js/test/scenarios/encoding/query_date.md

 }
 ```

-# Should populate a Date query parameter with explicit encoding rfc7231
+# onlyShould populate a Date query parameter with explicit encoding rfc7231

 This scenario tests that a Date query parameter is sent correctly to the wire.
 Explicit encode set to rfc7231